-The following cables are not provided as options for the IBM 2216 and must be obtained by the customer, as required:
+Cables that IBM does not offer: The following cables are not provided as options for the IBM 2216.
+You must obtain them, if they are required:

-- Token-Ring STP Network Adapter Cable
+- Token-Ring STP network adapter cable

-- Ethernet 10BASE2 Cable
+- Ethernet 10BASE2 cable

-- · ATM multimode fiber adapter cable
+- ATM multimode fiber adapter cable

-- · ATM single-mode fiber adapter cable
+- ATM single-mode fiber adapter cable

-- FDDI
+- FDDI cable

-See Appendix B, "Cable Pin Assignments" on page B-1.
+For more information, see Appendix B, "Cable Pin Assignments" on page B-1.